AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

 For more information, see [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).
 The documentation will be updated at the time of the release.

-Preview release for projects, tasks, and issues: July 5, 2023
+Preview release: July 5, 2023

-Production release for issues: July 6, 2023

-Planned Production release for projects and tasks: with the 23.3 release
+Production release: with the 23.3 release

 #### Quote comment content in a new reply